coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 it an uncovered pit.
 Filling in the pit or building a makeshift bridge across it is an application of manual labor, not the Disable Device skill.
-Characters could neutralize any spikes at the bottom of a pit by attacking them---they break just as daggers do.
+Characters could neutralize any spikes at the bottom of a pit by attacking them—they break just as daggers do.

 **Magic Traps:** *Dispel magic* helps here.
-Someone who succeeds on a caster level check against the level of the trap's creator suppresses the trap for 1d4 rounds.
+Someone who succeeds on a caster level check against the level of the trap’s creator suppresses the trap for 1d4 rounds.
 This works only with a targeted *dispel magic,* not the area version (see the spell description).

-### Disguise [(Cha)]{.small} {#disguise}
+### Disguise <span class="small">(Cha)</span>

-**Check:** Your Disguise check result determines how good the disguise is, and it is opposed by others' Spot check results.
-If you don't draw any attention to yourself, others do not get to make Spot checks.
+**Check:** Your Disguise check result determines how good the disguise is, and it is opposed by others’ Spot check results.
+If you don’t draw any attention to yourself, others do not get to make Spot checks.
 If you come to the attention of people who are suspicious (such as a guard who is watching commoners walking through a city gate), it can be assumed